 All training will be carried out in accordance with Buckinghamshire Safeguarding Children Board procedures.

-The Designated Safeguarding Lead and the Deputy DSL attend safeguarding and child protection training courses and training on inter-agency working at least every two years.
-The designated safeguarding lead has undertaken Prevent training (September 2015).
+The DSL and the Deputy DSL attend safeguarding and child protection training courses and training on inter-agency working at least every two years.
+The DSL has undertaken Prevent training (September 2015).